The Portfolio Surgeon

 These issues rarely trigger alarms.

-They surface as unexplained drag, inconsistent outcomes, or “acceptable but disappointing” results.
+They surface as unexplained drag, inconsistent outcomes, or results that are acceptable but not what was expected.

-We are also called in earlier in the lifecycle, when teams want hedging and risk structures designed correctly before long-dated decisions are locked in.
+Para Bellum is also engaged earlier in the lifecycle, when teams want hedging, risk structures, or treasury derivative frameworks designed correctly before decisions are locked in.

 How intervention works